keptn/lifecycle-toolkit/docs/docs/installation/upgrade.md

 To start the upgrade process, follow the steps below:

-1. To not loose all of your data, we encourage you to do a backup of the manifests, which you applied to the cluster (`Pods`, `Deployments`, `StatefulSets`, `DaemonSets`, `KeptnApps`,... ).
+1. To not lose all of your data, we encourage you to do a backup of the manifests, which you applied to the cluster (`Deployments`, `StatefulSets`, `DaemonSets`, `KeptnApps`,... ).
 After the re-installation of Keptn with Helm, you can re-apply these manifests and restart the Keptn deployment process.